Golden triangle (universities): Admissions

-The golden triangle universities are highly selective, with entrance typically requiring strong performances in standardised exams as represented by the average scores of new entrants when converted to UCAS points.
-Four of the golden triangle universities were in the top ten by entry standards for 2022–23, with UCL coming in 12th and King's coming in 18th.
-The universities also make up six of the eight British universities by lowest offer rates (the others being 4th-placed St Andrews and 7th-placed Edinburgh).
-For the 2022 undergraduate admissions cycle, all of the universities reported offer rates, including conditional and unconditional offers, below 40%.
+For the 2022 undergraduate admissions cycle, the universities made up six of the eight British universities by lowest offer rates (the others being 4th-placed St Andrews and 7th-placed Edinburgh).
+All of the universities reported offer rates, including conditional and unconditional offers, below 40 per cent.

 Rankings and reputation

 Golden triangle universities generally do well on international rankings, which strongly reflect research performance.
 Some global rankings, such as those produced by Times Higher Education (THE) and QS, correct for the sizes of institutions in calculating their results but others, such as the Academic Ranking of World Universities (ARWU), make no such adjustment.
-The golden triangle universities generally do well on British university league tables, with Cambridge, the LSE and Oxford ranked in the top five and Imperial in the top ten by all compilers.
-King's College London, however, fails to make the top ten in any of the major rankings.
+The golden triangle universities generally do well on British university league tables, with Cambridge, Imperial, the LSE and Oxford ranked in the top five by all compilers in the 2027 tables.
+King's College London and UCL, however, are ranked outside of the top ten in all of the major rankings.